 We file U.S. federal, state and local income tax returns, as well as foreign income tax returns in jurisdictions throughout the world.
 We are also subject to examinations of these tax returns by the relevant tax authorities.
 Negative or unexpected outcomes of these examinations and audits, and any related litigation, could have a material adverse impact on our results of operations, financial condition and cash flows.
+See Note 9 - Income Taxes for additional discussion regarding examinations and audits of our tax returns and pending tax litigation.

 We are subject to various federal, state, local and foreign environmental and occupational safety and health laws, regulations and ordinances, including those regulating air emissions, water discharge, waste management and environmental cleanup.
 We will continue to closely monitor our environmental conditions to ensure that we are in compliance with all laws, regulations and ordinances.
 We have made, and anticipate continuing to make, capital and other expenditures (including recurring administrative costs) to comply with environmental requirements at our current and former facilities.
-Such expenditures were not significant in 2022, 2021 and 2020.
+Such expenditures were not significant in 2023, 2022 and 2021.